dkeenan7/LyteFyba/PCB/Readme.txt

 Zoom out.
 Apply the above rotation procedure.
 Clear all copper pours.
 Ensure all layers are visible, except the two documentation layers and Cutouts text layer.
-Frame select the whole CMU including the squiggle-join cutouts above, but not below.
+Frame select the whole CMU.
-Deselect board outline and squiggle-join cutout outlines above and below by Ctrl-Shift-clicks.
+Use Ctrl-Shift-clicks to deselect CMU outlines, fill-in outlines, tabs and tooling hole.
-Keep the cell-terminal cutouts.
+Keep the cell-terminal cutouts selected.
 Zoom out; leave room below.
 Copy and Paste.
-When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -46 into the Y field.
+When the Paste Net dialog comes up, select All No Press shift-"+" and enter -85.5 into the X field and 21 into the Y field.
 OK Click in space to deselect all.
 Apply the rotation procedure again, to the original CMU only, to return it to normal.
+Change "CMU-A" to "CMU-B" on the copy.
 You may need to move the text "Fyba" to the diagonally opposite position in the copy.
 Now is a good time for a design rule check.
-We expect only two errors (Track to track errors: RX- and TY-, RX+ and WTY+).
+We expect zero errors.
+Also check that no parts have had their designators changed.
+They should be displaying Name values rather than component names.
+Now is also a good time to generate the pick and place file.
 Make all layers visible, except the two documentation layers and Cutouts text.
-Zoom out; select the two CMUs; deselect board outline and squiggle cutout outlines; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
+Zoom out; select the two CMUs; deselect board outline and tabs; copy paste; All No Press shift-"+" and enter X = 0 and Y = 42.8
-Zoom in near the top of the 4 CMUs
-Select around the top squiggle join; delete
-Delete dangling tracks at top and bottom.
+Repeat until all CMU outlines contain CMUs.
 Deselect all; Context menu in space and Pour copper.
 Save.
 Follow the procedure below to generate the manufacturing files.